A close up of groom and bride holding hands with champagne on their wedding day

 3. FINALISE YOUR WEDDING BUDGET

 Budgeting is the key to seamless wedding planning.
-So sit down and crunch numbers with your key decision makers (your wedding planner (if you have one), partner, and families (if they’re contributing), and start a detailed wedding spreadsheet.
+So sit down and crunch numbers with your key decision makers (your wedding planner, if you have one), partner, and families (if they’re contributing).
+Start a detailed wedding spreadsheet.
 Allocate funds for catering, venue, and entertainment.
 Staying organised from the get-go helps you track wedding expenses and savings so you can make adjustments as necessary.
 Once you’ve worked out your budget, you can start making firm wedding planning decisions.
-Your budget will shape what’s possible for your wedding, so it’s essential to be upfront and realistic about what you’re willing to spend.
-If your budget is lower, wedding planners can use their expertise to share how you can make the most of your money.
+Your budget will shape what’s possible for your wedding, so it’s essential to be upfront and realistic about what you’re willing or able to spend.

 Two tier wedding cake decorated with flowers and dogs displayed next to a matching floral bouquet